suomitek/suomitek-appboard/docs/architecture/design-proposals/clarity-ui.md

-# Update Kubeapps to use clarity.design
+# Update Suomitek-appboard to use clarity.design

 Issue https://github.com/suomitek/suomitek-appboard/issues/1354

-The goal of this proposal is to define how the new UI of Kubeapps will look like.
+The goal of this proposal is to define how the new UI of Suomitek-appboard will look like.
 To make collaboration easier, a Google doc is available:

 https://docs.google.com/document/d/1rnrU2T3YB-mk68XpCW9GXnkcg2v2xLz7tijSLMR3GEc/